Symphony No. 9 (Beethoven): IV. Finale

 The choral finale is Beethoven's musical representation of universal brotherhood based on the "Ode to Joy" theme and is in theme and variations form.

 The movement starts with an introduction in which musical material from each of the preceding three movements—though none are literal quotations of previous music—are successively presented and then dismissed by instrumental recitatives played by the low strings.
 Following this, the "Ode to Joy" theme is finally introduced by the cellos and double basses.
 After three instrumental variations on this theme, the human voice is presented for the first time in the symphony by the baritone soloist, who sings words written by Beethoven himself: O Freunde, nicht diese Töne!'
 Sondern laßt uns angenehmere anstimmen, und freudenvollere. ("Oh friends, not these sounds!
 Let us instead strike up more pleasing and more joyful ones!").

-At about 24 minutes in length, the last movement is the longest of the four movements.
-Indeed, it is longer than some entire symphonies of the Classical era.
+At about 25 minutes in length, the finale is the longest of the four movements.
+Indeed, it is longer than several entire symphonies composed during the Classical era.
 Its form has been disputed by musicologists, as Nicholas Cook explains:

 Cook gives the following table describing the form of the movement:

 In line with Cook's remarks, Charles Rosen characterizes the final movement as a symphony within a symphony, played without interruption.
 This "inner symphony" follows the same overall pattern as the Ninth Symphony as a whole, with four "movements":